G

 Types of Grievances

-Grievances may arise from multiple sources including
+Grievances may arise from multiple sources, including:

-• Disagreements over pay, benefits, or promotions
+• Disputes over wages, benefits, or promotion

 • Harassment, bullying, or ethical misconduct